-Another tip we love that will help to keep your antioxidant intake high and your body in fat burning mode, is to have a green superfood powder shot every day.
+Another tip that will help to keep your antioxidant intake high and your body in fat burning mode is to have a green superfood powder shot every day.

 Find this complete list of the Best Green Superfood Reviews Here.
 They will not only give you a noticeable zing of energy, but you will literally sparkle from the inside out.
 Plus, there is just something about that intense raw green nutrition that seems to take your health to another level that can only be experienced and not explained.